atlanswer/figure/src/md/about.md

 - Currently all sources are positioned at the origin
 - Amplitudes are normalized to the maximum radiation of E-/M-dipole respectively
-- Far fields are sampled every 1°
+- Far fields are sampled with limited resolution of 1°
-- There may be bugs in phase implementation

 #### E-dipole: